ESutton567/pands-problem-sheet/README.md

 #### **squareroot.py**

-* This program creates a function to calculate the square root of a number that the user inputs
+* This program creates a function to calculate the square root of a number that the user inputs.
 * The algorithm employed to find the root of the number is Newton's Method<sup>1,2</sup>.

 [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method):
 > "...a root-finding algorithm which produces successively better approximations to the roots (or zeroes) of a real-valued function."

 * Firstly, the program asks the user to input a positive number.
-* It then enters the number into the function, runs it through an equation (x = x - (x multiplied by x minus y) divided by (2 multiplied by x), and it does this 6 times to improve on the accuray of the root output number.
+* It then enters the number into the function, runs it through an equation (x = x - (x multiplied by x minus y) divided by (2 multiplied by x), and it does this 6 times to improve on the accuracy of the root output number.
 * It then outputs a sentence that lets the user know what the root value is of the number they chose.

 ~~~python